Emotional Lability in Lyme Disease

 Several biologic mechanisms may contribute:

-• Sleep disruption: reduces emotional resilience
+• Sleep disruption: poor sleep reduces emotional resilience and coping ability.

 Is Emotional Lability Lyme Disease—or Anxiety or Depression?

-• Sudden onset without prior psychiatric history
+• Sudden onset without a previous psychiatric history

-• Fluctuating emotions rather than persistent mood
+• Fluctuating emotions rather than a persistently depressed mood

 • Coexisting neurologic or physical symptoms

-This is where patients are often misdiagnosed.
+This is one reason some patients are initially misdiagnosed.

 How Emotional Lability Affects Daily Life

-This is where daily life becomes difficult.
-Emotional instability can affect relationships, work, and daily functioning.
+This is where everyday life becomes difficult.

 Related Symptom Patterns